trodelgal/analytics-challenge-boilerplate/README.md

 ## client
 ### Main Work In `/src/components/tiles` Folder.
-#### Admin Events Statistics Page (`/src/container/DashBoard.tsx`) With 6 Tiles (only Admin users can can watch it):
+#### Admin Events Statistics Page (`/src/container/DashBoard.tsx`) With 6 Tiles (only Admin users can watch it):
 - `Week Sessions`- Showing line graph with unique sessions by day with option to change date.

 ![](./readme-pic/SessionsEachDay.png)

-- `Day Sessions`- Showing line graph with unique sessions by hour with option to change date, and compare between 2 date.
+- `Day Sessions`- Showing line graph with unique sessions by hour with option to change date and compare between 2 date.

 ![](./readme-pic/DaySessions.png)